Ad Blocker Detected

 - Glycolipids; the sphingolipids that contain an oligosaccharide moiety attached to the ceramide unit.

-Sphingolipids are so called because they contain sphingosine, a long chain aliphatic amino alcohol, long chain fatty acid, and phosphate group or oligosaccharide moiety attached to the polar head group.
-The fatty acid residue is attached to the sphingosine through an amide linkage to form a ceramide.
+Sphingolipids are so-called because they contain sphingosine, a long chain aliphatic amino alcohol, long-chain fatty acid, and phosphate group or oligosaccharide moiety attached to the polar head group.
+The fatty acid residue is attached to the sphingosine through an amide linkage to form ceramide.
 The fatty acyl part of the ceramide can be released as fatty acid salt during saponification.

 Biosynthesis of sphingolipids

 Sphingolipids are synthesized in the lumen of Endoplasmic Reticulum.
 Like phospholipids, sphingolipids also contain two non-polar tails (sphingosine and fatty acid) and one polar head group (polar group attached to the phosphate moiety).

 Biosynthesis of sphingolipids starts from the condensation of serine residue with a palmitoyl-CoA.
 Serine reacts with the palmitoyl-CoA catalyzed by the enzyme 3-ketosphinganine (dehydrosphinganin) synthase to form dehydrosphinganine.
 Dehydrosphinganin synthase required pyridoxal phosphate as a cofactor which is a biologically active form of vitamin B6 or pyridoxine.